 Location of Vasco House:

-The Vasco House is located in Ernakulam, Kochi in Kerala.
-The name of the street on which the Vasco House stands is Rose Street.
+The Vasco House is located in Ernakulam, Kochi, in Kerala.
+The name of Vasco House's street is Rose Street.

-The Vasco House was built during the early 16th century and it reflects the archetypal European glass panes windows and the balconies that represented the usual kind of those times.
+The Vasco House was built during the early 16th century, and it reflects the archetypal European glass panes and the balconies that represented the usual kind of those times.